wimglenn/flit6/README.rst

 ``flit whatever else`` working as usual on Python 3.

 I did not port any of ``flit`` itself.
-This project merely subprocesses a Python 3 build of your distribution, and then installs the generated release in the Python 2 environment.
+This project merely subprocesses a Python 3 build of your project, and then installs the generated distribution into the Python 2 environment.
 That requires flit_ to exist in the ``python3`` runtime, for build.
+An example of how to set it up the yaml for travis-ci can be seen here_.

 dev